edbzn/edbzn.github.io/content/blog/nobuild-angular/index.md

 ### Loading dependencies from a CDN using import maps

-For a modern approach, we can leverage import maps to map the module names to actual files served from a CDN via an URL.
+For a modern approach, we can leverage import maps to map the module names to actual files served remotely via an URL.

 ```html
 <script type="importmap">